certtools/intelmq/docs/Bots.md

 will be searched for in all MISP attribute values and if all values are found in the same MISP event, no new MISP event will be created.
+Instead if the existing MISP events have the same feed.provider and match closely, their timestamp will be updated.

 If a new MISP event is inserted the `significant_fields` and the `misp_additional_correlation_fields` will be the attributes